 The typical measurement for unprotected turns is the maximum incoming flow rate as a function of the flow on the priority street.
-Such plots look like those in Fig. 32.6 with flow on the minor road (y-axis) as function of flow on the major road (x-axis).
+Such plots look like those in Fig. 17.8 with flow on the minor road (y-axis) as function of flow on the major road (x-axis).
 For interpretation, best start in the top left corner.
 Since there is no flow on the major road, flow from the minor road can enter at a high rate.
 With increasing flow on the major road, flow from the minor road is reduced.
 When the major road reaches capacity, the flow from the minor road is nearly zero.
-When the density on the major road goes above the maximum-flow density, then the flow on the major road still have a hard time entering.
+When the density on the major road goes above the maximum-flow density, then the flow on the major road is again reduced, but this time by congestion.
+In Fig. 17.9, vehicles from the minor road still have a hard time entering.
 In contrast, the gap acceptance rule from Fig. 17.9 allows vehicles from the minor road to enter into the major road under congested conditions, effectively modelling a "zipping" effect.